 Mooring Warps Size Guide

-Important Decision Factors:
+These are the Important Decision Factors:

-- Displacement to Length ratio i.e. is your yacht relatively light or heavy for her length?
+- Displacement to Length ratio, i.e. is your yacht relatively light or heavy for her length?

 - Monohull or Multihull - catamarans may be subject to additional windage and torsional stress

-- Exposure: e.g. fetch, tide and chop.
+- Exposure, e.g. fetch, tide and chop.

 Moorings can be broadly divided into three categories: